Three guiding principles of isopublic

 Christ taught that all humans are God’s children equally, and that only by individual choice and action can one sincerely demonstrate their Christian virtue.

 The inescapable conclusion of Locke's argument is that Christians mustn't accept or consent to being ruled over by anyone but God.
 This means that to be ruled over by anyone else, the Christian is unable to truly act by exercising their free will.
 And if unable to act freely, one is inhibited from acting in accordance with God's will thereby usurping God and interfering with one's relationship with God.

 It would seem vitally important to a Christian’s salvation that one possess the maximum freedom to act in accordance with his or her conscience to show, through their voluntary choices, that they do sincerely live according to Christ’s teachings and in honor of their Lord.
 Thus, by voting to be ruled, i.e. consenting to be governed, is acting contrary to the will of God by forsaking personal responsibility.

 Thus, the Christian is morally bound to choose to live, as much as possible, under political equal freedom—even if by doing so, the Christian is surrounded by sinners and heretics.

 And if Christians must be free of being ruled over (either by force or consent), Christians mustn’t rule over others.
 Thus, for Christians not to sin against God, they mustn’t accept any political office that involves ruling over others (Christians or unbelievers alike).
-Thus, running for political office is a sin if that office means acting on the People more than to secure their equal freedom.
+Thus, running for political office is sinful if that office means acting on the People more than to secure their equal freedom.